dawn-infra-labs/dawn-secure-transport/modules/README.md

 - **Security** — boundaries align with the threat model and minimize metadata exposure
 - **Testability** — modules can be tested independently
 - **Interoperability** — modules communicate through stable, well‑defined interfaces
+- **Resilience** — modules are designed for adversarial network environments

 ---